PouyaMT/ai-chatbot/README.md

 # AI Chatbot
-AI Chatbot is an open-source Python GUI application built using the Tkinter library.
+An open-source Python GUI application built using the Tkinter library.
 It offers users an interface to interact with text and vision AI models from both OpenAI and Google.

 ## Screenshots
 <img src="screenshots/screenshot.png" alt="Options" width="300"/>